Skip to content

 Documentation

 The documentations is built with mkdocs and the Material theme.
-Whenever possible, docstrings should be formatted as in the Google Python Style Guide.
+Docstrings should be formatted as in the Google Python Style Guide.

 To build the documentation